Do you look at some of your outdoor photos and wish they had a little more impact or 'wow' factor?

 Another fascinating time is when there has been a late afternoon storm, clearing from the West and the sun just starts to appear from under the heavy cloud.
-It suddenly lights up the land with a magical light and everything all around is shrouded in an eerie light and all is crisp and clear.
+It suddenly lights the land up with a magical light and everything around you is shrouded in an eerie light and all is crisp and clear.

-Even on a heavily overcast day, every now and then, the sun will peep through a chink in the cloud to light up a hillside, or building, with its bewitching rays of light.
+Even on a heavily overcast day, every now and then, the sun will peep through a chink in the cloud to light up a hillside, or building, with its direct rays of light.

 So, when those power walkers and joggers go streaking past you in those early hours, you'll be sorting out the men from the boys with the great new images you will now be producing.

 These exercises will also assist you in the 'Art of Seeing'